freakent/dbus-mqtt-devices/README.md

 I get email alerts from Github which I don't seem to get from the Victron community forum.

 ## To Do
+1) Split services config file into separate service files
+2) Remove dependency on YAML
-1) Use of command line args
+3) Use of command line args
-2) Add support for more dbus-mqtt services
+4) Add support for more dbus-mqtt services
-3) Automatically comment out old lines in /data/rc.local when new version installed
+5) Automatically comment out old lines in /data/rc.local when new version installed

 ## Developers